Under the Spring Moon

 Closing Reflection on the Coincidence of Dates

-And in this year 2026, both Christians and Muslims have invited millions of people—on the same day—to fast, to pray, to repent, to simplify, and to turn their hearts toward the Divine.
+In this year 2026, both Christians and Muslims have called their faithful on the very same day: to fast, to pray, to repent, to simplify, and to turn their hearts toward the Divine.

 In the fractured world, in which we are living today, that shared turning has to be more than coincidence.

 * Resource: When Will Easter Be?
-Everything you need to solve the puzzle is in the chart, or just below it. 😊
+Everything you need to solve the riddle is in the chart, or just below it.

 IN YOUR OWN WORDS: